The Kitchen Design Journey

 The issue here, of course, is that the customer is largely making choices or selections based on their own knowledge, potentially limiting the finished design.
 The customer is not a kitchen designer, and although there may be those that have heavily researched, or have some good ideas on what might work for them, there will usually be a limit to the ability of a customer to be able to design their own kitchen or make the best selections on what might be right for them.

-Style 2: Tell what to do
+Style 2: Tell What To Do

-This approach to the kitchen consultation sits at the other end of the spectrum.
+This approach to kitchen consultation sits at the other end of the spectrum.
 Some designers who use this method of designing can appear to be forceful and even seem as though they have their own agenda.
-In the most extreme circumstances, they can make the client feel that, as the professional, they stand in a much better position to tell them what is best.
+In the most extreme circumstances, they can make the client feel that, as the professionals, they stand in a much better position to tell them what is best.
 Phrases such as ‘I think you should have…’ ‘I’m going to do this’ or ‘No, that’s wrong’ might be used.